Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 - IEEE Transactions on Artificial Intelligence (T-AI)
 - IEEE Transactions on Automation Science and Engineering (T-ASE) (JCR Q1, IF: 6.4)
 - Chinese Journal of Mechanical Engineering (《中国机械工程学报》) (JCR Q1, IF: 5.1)
-- Robotica (Est. 1983, one of the two longest standing journals in robotics)
+- Robotica (Est. 1983, one of the two longest-standing journals in robotics)

 **Conference Reviewer**
 - IEEE International Conference on Robotics and Automation (ICRA), 2026